OSEHRA-Sandbox/XINDEX/README.rst

 that can be contained within a KIDS build.
 This creates errors of omission when trying to find other code references or compliance with the SAC.

+Opportunity was taken during this development to incorporate VistA community feedback and enhancements on XINDEX.

 -----------
 Development
 -----------